keniasousa/Mentorship/readme.md

 3. Go to https://developers.google.com/sheets/api/quickstart/python and click on the button "Enable the Google Sheets API"

+4. Select "Desktop app" to configure your OAuth client

+5. Click on "create"

-4. Click on "Download Client Configuration"
+6. Click on "Download Client Configuration"

-5. Save the file "credentials.json" then click on "Done"
+7. Save the file "credentials.json" then click on "Done"

 ### Setup Python Script